 \subsection{Polynomial Based Cubature Formulas on the Hyper-Cube}

-We now investigate the accuracy of the positive high-order LS-CFs and corresponding interpolatory CFs (obtained by the Steinitz method).
-To this end, we consider the $d$-dimensional hyper-cube $\Omega = [0,1]^d$ with $\omega \equiv 1$ and the following Genz test functions \cite{genz1984testing} (also see \cite{van2020adaptive}):
+We now investigate the accuracy of the positive high-order LS-CFs and corresponding interpolatory CFs.
+To this end, we consider the hyper-cube $\Omega = [0,1]^d$ with $\omega \equiv 1$ and the following Genz test functions \cite{genz1984testing} (also see \cite{van2020adaptive}):

 These functions are designed to have different difficult characteristics for numerical integration routines.
 The vectors $\mathbf{a} = (a_1,\dots,a_q)^T$ and $\mathbf{b} = (b_1,\dots,b_q)^T$ respectively contain (randomly chosen) shape and translation parameters.
 For each case, the experiment was repeated $20$ times, with the vectors $\mathbf{a}$ and $\mathbf{b}$ being drawn randomly from $[0,1]^d$.